jessiemasonx/functional-programming/README.md

 - Year of publication

 #### Sub-questions for number 6:
-- Hoe veel mannen hebben in 2017 een novel uitgebracht?
-- How many men publish
+- How many men published a novel in 2017?
-- Hoe veel vrouwen hebben in 2017 een novel uitgebracht?
-- In welk jaar hebben de meeste vrouwen een novel uitgebracht?
-- In welk jaar hebben de meeste mannen een novel uitgebracht?
-- Hoe veel mannelijke schrijven schrijven novels?
-- Hoe veel vrouwelijke schrijven schrijven novels?

-#### Decision
-I decided to go with research question number 6:
-__Has the ratio between men and women who write novels changed over the years?__
+- How many woman published a novel in 2017?
+- In which year did most woman publish a novel?
+- In which year did most men publish a novel?
+- How many male authors write novels?
+- How many female authors write novels?
+- In what year was the ratio the biggest?

 #### Hypothesis
-Years ago the difference between the ratio of men and women who write novels was smaller than it is now.
+Years ago the difference in the ratio of men and women who write novels was smaller than it is now.

-### Day 3

-- met linda gehad over de onderzoeksvragen
-- deelvragen bedacht
-- code van dennis gekregen en gebruikt
-- heel veel stof

 ### Day 4